tcrurav/FlaskRethinkDBSchemaYML2RelatedTables/README.md

-# CRUD example with Flask + RethinkDB + Schema + YML
+# 2 related tables CRUD example with Flask + RethinkDB + Schema + YML (2 related tables)

-It's just that: a CRUD example with Flask + RethinkDB + Schema + YML.
+It's just that: 2 CRUD with 2 tables example with Flask + RethinkDB + Schema + YML.
 This project has been developed in Windows 11 using WSL2 with the Ubuntu-22.04 distribution.

 ## Getting Started